Bucknell-ECE/PortalBox-ManagementPortal/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the LICENSE file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) for details

 ## Supported Server Environments

-Makerportal requires PHP version 7.4+ and is known to work with:
+Makerportal requires PHP version 8.2+ and is known to work with:

  - Apache 2.4 + mod_php
  - Nginx 1.12 + PHP-FPM